 The voters in this City last voted at the polls in 2013.
 Given that the City has not recently conducted an election in an even-numbered year, we will use a jurisdiction of similar size for comparison.
-The closest city by number of registered voters is the City of Menlo Park.
-In 2013, the City of Belmont paid \$26,897 for election services to 15,040 registered voters, at the rate of \$1.79 per registered voter.
-In the 2014 Statewide General Election, the City of Menlo Park's cost for election services to 17,737 registered voters was \$25,792, at the rate of \$1.45 per registered voter.
-Comparing this cost with the 2013 General Municipal Election cost, we estimate that if the City switched to even-numbered year elections, it would experience cost savings of approximately 19% for an election conducted with polling places.
+The closest municipality by number of registered voters is the City of Daly City.
+In 2013, the City of Redwood City paid \$63,930 for election services to 36,080 registered voters, at the rate of \$1.77 per registered voter.
+In the 2014 Statewide General Election, the City of Daly City's cost for election services to 38,584 registered voters was \$49,018 at the rate of \$1.27 per registered voter.
+Comparing this cost with the 2013 General Municipal Election cost, we estimate that if the City switched to even-numbered year elections, it would experience cost savings of approximately 28% for an election conducted with polling places.

 In the November 2015 General Municipal Election, the City's cost per registered voter was \$1.41.
 The cost for the 2015 election was much lower because that was the County's first election in the All Mailed Ballot Election Pilot Project that was authorized under Assembly Bill No. 2028 ("AB 2028"), which amended Elections Code Section 4001.
-Section 4001(a) permits San Mateo County to hold two additional All-Mailed Ballot Elections in 2017.
+Section 4001(a) permits San Mateo County to hold two additional all-mailed ballot elections in 2017.

 Jurisdiction Year Cost of Election Cost Per Registered Voter

-City of Belmont 2013 \$26,897 \$1.79
+City of Redwood City 2013 \$63,930 \$1.77

-City of Menlo Park 2014 \$25,792 \$1.45
+City of Daly City 2014 \$49,018 \$1.27

-City of Belmont 2015 \$20,539 \$1.41
+City of Redwood City 2015 \$51,083 \$1.41

 In September 2016, the Governor approved Senate Bill No. 450 ("SB 450"), known as the California Voter's Choice Act, which added Section 4005 to the Elections Code.
-Starting in 2018, this Act authorizes specified counties, including San Mateo, to hold All-Mailed Ballot Elections under certain conditions.
+Starting in 2018, this Act authorizes specified counties, including San Mateo, to hold all-mailed ballot elections under certain conditions.
 This would reduce costs associated with polling places, including poll worker recruitment and training, voting equipment, supplies, and labor.
-Thus, if the County holds an All-Mailed Ballot Election in a future even-numbered year, then we expect costs for the City to be further reduced.
-If adopted by the County, SB 450 will dramatically change the nature of our election operations by transitioning the County to All-Mailed Ballot Elections.
+Thus, if the County holds an all-mailed ballot election in a future even-numbered year, there is the possibility that costs for the City may be further reduced.
+If adopted by the County, SB 450 will dramatically change the nature of our election operations by transitioning the County to an all-mailed ballot/vote center election system.
 A more detailed analysis on the potential impact of these new laws will be presented to the Board of Supervisors at a later time.